Cahn-C/MavenMoviesMidCourseProject/README.md

-/*
 8. We would like to better understand what your customer base looks like.
-Please provide a list of all customer identification values, with a count of rentals they have made all-time, with your highest volume customers at the top of the list.
+Please provide a list of all customer identification values, with a count of rentals they have made all-time, with your highest volume customers at the top of the list.<br><br>
-*/